 If you have the time, another way to evaluate quality is to visit a commercial printer’s facility.
 Is the place clean and organized?
 Do the presses and equipment look well maintained?
 If a printer puts in the time to take care of their facility, you can be sure they’ll put in the time to take care of your project.

-As far as price, it’s common for people to want to do things as inexpensively as possible.
+As far as price, it’s common to want to do things as inexpensively as possible.
 But as the old saw goes, sometimes you get what you pay for—so beware the low bidder.